 - Flexible plan options to fit your plan to your needs

-Do I Need a Financial Advisor in Oceanside, CA to Assist With My Small Business Retirement Plan?
+Do I Need a Financial Advisor in Oceanside, CA to Help With My Small Business Retirement Plan?

-Setting up small business retirement plans is complicated.
-While the federal government does not currently obligate any company to offer a retirement plan to employees, certain states require businesses of a certain size to offer access to a retirement plan.
-Oceanside, CA retirement consultants that are experienced in helping business owners create retirement plans are usually needed to not only ensure the plan is right for you, but that you abide by frequently chancing tax and business laws.
+Opening small business retirement plans is complicated.
+While the federal government does not currently obligate any business to offer a retirement plan to workers, certain states require businesses of a certain size to have a retirement plan.
+Oceanside, CA retirement consultants that are experienced in helping business owners set up retirement plans are usually needed to not only make sure you get the benefits you're looking for, but that you abide by frequently chancing tax and business laws.

-As your Oceanside, CA retirement plan consultants for your small business, our team will:
+As your Oceanside, CA retirement plan consultants for your small business, our financial planners will:

-- Assist you in establishing your plan, including creating a document that complies with IRS code, arranging a trust for plan assets, helping employees understand how specific of the plan apply to their retirement, and developing a record keeping system
+- Assist you in establishing your plan, including adopting a written plan, arranging a trust for plan assets, helping employees understand how specific of the plan apply to their savings, and creating a record keeping system

-Correct Capital's Oceanside, CA financial planners are fiduciary advisors, meaning we are obligated, by law and by regulatory oversight to do what's best for you and your employees.
-The only thing we sell is trust.
-Request a consultation with a member of our advisor team today.
+Correct Capital's Oceanside, CA financial planners are fiduciary advisors, meaning we are legally and ethically obligated to do what's best for you and your employees.
+We work for you, and not our own firm.
+Request a meeting with a member of our advisor team today.

 Common Challenges and Solutions in Small Business Retirement Plans